OrdnanceSurvey/OS-Open-Roads-stylesheets/Geopackage stylesheets (post April 2023)/ESRI stylesheets (LYR)/README.md

 These are **LYR** files for OS Open Roads in **ESRI Shapefile** format for use in **ESRI ArcGIS**.

 *They have been designed to work with the data as it is supplied.
-They have been designed for the geopackage data downloaded from the OS datahub **after April 2023***
+They have been designed to work the geopackage data downloaded from the OS datahub **after April 2023***

 ## Quick start guide